• About PeterSIronwood

 Many Paths shook her head violently.
 “No!
 No!
 I listened to what he said.
 I never thought that — he is not my — I never thought you were dead.
 I was — I am still sure that Shadow Walker is alive.
 I can feel his life out there heading our way.
 When I received your eagle and the bit of cloth you tied to it, I realized that you had probably survived a fire and that such fire, though far away, had colored our sunsets and sunrises for days.
 Of course, I showed this cloth to Trunk of Tree but he dismissed it.
 The two of us never had any kind of coming together.
 I’m sorry.
 I know he’s your friend but I do not believe he should be leader.
 You, Eagle Eyes — you I think could be a fine leader.
 But Trunk of Tree, to tell you true — I think he is too full of himself to be a good leader.
 Look over by the chestnut tree.”

 Eagle Eyes glanced over at Trunk of Tree who leaned back against the trunk of a very large chestnut tree and glowered at the two of them.
 In his hands, he turned a large rock over and over in his hands.
-She could see the rippling muscles of his forearms.
+Eagle Eyes could see the rippling muscles of his forearms.
 She wished she were being caressed instead of a rock.

 Eagle Eyes looked back at her friend, Many Paths.
 “Are you sure you did not encourage him to come after you?”